Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 # stats profile Command
 > [**`Link to Wikipage`**](https://wiki.zoe-discord-bot.ch/en/commands/stats/profile)
->Zoe provides information about the selected profile, including the top 3 highest champions, a summary of all masteries, the last 3 games played, ranking statistics of the player and a chart with the 6 highest mastery champs.
+>Zoe provides information about the selected profile, including the top 3 highest champions, a summary of all masteries, the last 3 games played, ranking statistics of the [player](/en/terms/player) and a chart with the 6 highest mastery champions.
 >{.is-info}

 ![](/new_statsprofile.png)